-- getId() returns the current conversation id - getParentId() returns the conversation id of the parent conversation - getRootId() returns the conversation id of the root conversation - setTimeout(int timeout) sets the timeout for the current conversation - setViewId(String outcome) sets the view id to be used when switching back to the current conversation from the conversation switcher, conversation list, or breadcrumbs. - setDescription(String description) sets the description of the current conversation to be displayed in the conversation switcher, conversation list, or breadcrumbs. - redirect() redirect to the last well-defined view id for this conversation (useful after login challenges). - leave() exit the scope of this conversation, without actually ending the conversation. - begin() begin a long-running conversation (equivalent to @Begin).
+- getId() returns the current conversation id - isNested() is the current conversation a nested conversation? - isLongRunning() is the current conversation a long-running conversation? - getId() returns the current conversation id - getParentId() returns the conversation id of the parent conversation - getRootId() returns the conversation id of the root conversation

-- end() end a long-running conversation (equivalent to @End). - pop() pop the conversation stack, returning to the parent conversation. - root() return to the root conversation of the conversation stack.
+- setTimeout(int timeout) sets the timeout for the current conversation - setViewId(String outcome) sets the view id to be used when switching back to the current conversation from the conversation switcher, conversation list, or breadcrumbs. - setDescription(String description) sets the description of the current conversation to be displayed in the conversation switcher, conversation list, or breadcrumbs. - redirect() redirect to the last well-defined view id for this conversation (useful after login challenges). - leave() exit the scope of this conversation, without actually ending the conversation. - begin() begin a long-running conversation (equivalent to @Begin). - beginPageflow(String pageflowName) begin a long-running conversation with a pageflow (equivalent to @Begin(pageflow="...")). - end() end a long-running conversation (equivalent to @End). - pop() pop the conversation stack, returning to the parent conversation. - root() return to the root conversation of the conversation stack. - changeFlushMode(FlushModeType flushMode) change the flush mode of the conversation.